rust-lang/rustc-dev-guide/src/stabilization_guide.md

 *This is for stabilizing language features.
 If you are stabilizing a library feature, see [the stabilization chapter of the std dev guide][std-guide-stabilization] instead.*

-Once we have decided to stabilize a feature, we need to have a PR that actually makes that stabilization happen.
-These kinds of PRs are a great way to get involved in Rust, as they take you on a little tour through the source code.

 Here is a general guide to how to stabilize a feature -- every feature is different, of course, so some features may require steps beyond what this guide talks about.